Creating

 “A strong black man is not defined by his muscles but by his resilience.”

-~Ms. Jaronda Session, LCSW
+~Dr. Jaronda Session, DSW, LCSW

 black men therapy